Improved well-posedness for the quadratic derivative nonlinear wave equation in 2D: The proof of estimate

 \begin{proof} The proof of this lemma is contained in the proof of \cite[Lemma 2.1]{DFS_2d}, where, after applying Lemma \ref{summation}, one simply needs to use the duality of $l^p$ and $l^{r}$ (H\"{o}lder's inequality for $l^p$), instead of the Cauchy-Schwartz inequality. \end{proof}

 \begin{lemma} Let $A, B\in\R$.
 The estimate

 holds, provided that (i) $B>A$, (ii) $B>0$. \end{lemma}

 \begin{proof} The proof is similar to the proof of the previous lemma, with the only difference in that one cannot sum in $N_1\sim N_2$ using H\"{o}lder's inequality, since $l^p$ is not self-dual.
-But due to the strict inequalities in the hypothesis, we have by Lemma \ref{summation}:
+But due to the strict inequalities in the hypothesis, we have $A<B-\epsilon$ for some $\epsilon>0$, such that $B-\epsilon>0$.
+And hence, by Lemma \ref{summation},

 \end{proof}

 We are now ready to prove the key estimate \eqref{key}.